allen-otterstrom/CMF_data/navigation.md

   <img src="{{ '/assets/images/nav_3.png' | relative_url }}" alt="Nav 3">
 </div>

 This is the basic format of the 1850-1880 general schedule manuscripts.
-The special schedule manuscripts differ in their format.
+The special schedule manuscripts differ in format.
 The following example is of special schedules 3 and 4, boots/shoes and leather.

 <div>
   <img src="{{ '/assets/images/1880_NAV.jpg' | relative_url }}" alt="1880 Navigation">